De Lisio Lab

 PhD Student

 I'm Nico, a PhD student from Chile.
-I'm interested in understanding and elucidate the mechanisms of how muscle stem cells interact with their microenvironment after radiation exposure.
+I'm interested in understanding and elucidating the mechanisms of how muscle stem cells interact with their microenvironment after radiation exposure.
 I’m especially interested in a novel progenitor cell population that has been identified in skeletal muscle term fibro/adipogenic progenitors (FAPs).
 I'm trying to elucidate the role of FAPs in contributing to the late skeletal muscle defects in radiation-exposed cancer survivors.
 The long-term goal of this work is to provide future avenues to pursue novel therapies. (ncoll047@uottawa.ca)

 PhD Student